The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 It makes a ton of sense.

-Yeah, so I so it's like I I try to, I try to see, I try to test the limits of the thoughts of people, right?
+So it's like, I try to, I try to see, I try to test the limits of the thoughts of people, right?

-But my my passion, what I like most, I like talking to people like face to face, because there's nothing like feeling the energy of another person to where you say something and you know based on their body language, not even what they say, but based on their body language, it hits them in a way that it's like, oh my gosh, I never thought about that before.
+But my, my passion, what I like most, I like talking to people like face to face because there is nothing like feeling the energy of another person to where you say something and you know based on their body language, not even what they say, but based on their body language, it hits them in a way that it's like, oh my gosh, I never thought about that before.

-Because what that does is in my mind, I think that we've gotten so close-minded as a collective, we are totally shut off of understanding people's perspectives.
+Because what that does is in my mind, I think that we've gotten so close-minded as a collective, we are totally shut off for understanding people's perspectives.

 And understanding perspectives allows us to get to a middle ground.

-If I have a different ideological belief than than any of you, I'm willing to sit here, not necessarily impose my own thought processes upon you, but continuously ask you questions so I can understand.
+If I have a different ideological belief than any of you, I'm willing to sit here, not necessarily impose my own thought process upon you, but continuously ask you questions so I can understand.

-And at some point in time, if I ask the right questions the Right way and to make you comfortable enough, you'll give me to understand why you feel a certain way.
+And at some point in time, if I ask the right questions the right way and to make you comfortable enough, you'll get me to understand why you feel a certain way.

 You may not change my mind, but you'll give me better insight into understanding why you think the way you think.